MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 For example, the person who applies Do Not Forward to an email message can relabel the thread to replace the encryption or remove it, because they are the Rights Management owner for the email.
 But with the exception of super users, recipients of this email can't relabel it because they don't have the required usage rights.

-### Email attachments that inherit encryption
+### Email attachments for encrypted email messages

 When an email message is encrypted by any method, any unencrypted Office documents that are attached to the email automatically inherit the same encryption settings.
-However, when an email message is labeled, the label isn't automatically inherited by any attachments.

-In this case
+Documents that are already encrypted and then added as attachments always preserve their original encryption.

 ## Considerations for encrypted content